iVuDang/The-Odin-Project-JS-Exercises-GIT-cheatsheet/README.md

-cd ..  | navigates up one directory cd /  | navigates to root directory pwd  | checks current file path git status  | checks what has been so far
+cd ..  | navigates up one directory cd /  | navigates to root directory pwd  | checks current file path

 - - - -
 **Uploading to GitHub**:
 Git Command  | Description
 ------------- | -------------
-git add -A | adds change to the staging area git commit -m 'message' | commits the staged change with a message description git push origin main | uploads the staged snapshot onto GitHub
+git add -A | stages all files and changes to repository git commit -m 'message' | commits the staged change with a message description git push origin main | uploads the staged snapshot onto GitHub git status  | checks what has been so far

 - - - -
 **Downloading from GitHub**: